tldr-pages/tldr/pages/linux/progress.md

 > Progress Viewer displays/monitors the progress of running coreutils.
 > More information: <https://github.com/Xfennec/progress> .

-- List progress of running coreutils once:
+- Show the progress of running coreutils once:

 `progress`

-- Continuously monitor progress of running and upcoming coreutils:
+- Continuously monitor the progress of running and upcoming coreutils:

 `watch progress -q`